Breast Reduction Surgery Explained

 - Asymmetry or contour irregularity

-- Changes in nipple sensation or blood supply issues
+- Changes in nipple sensation or blood supply problems

 - Unfavorable scarring